 In my research of how to become one, I realized that like any field, you need education and experience in order to make good money in it.
 Being a transcriptionist is more than just typing.

-What I like about TranscribeAnywhere is that there are free intro mini courses so that you can learn about transcription, their training and resources before committing to their core courses.
+This provides an opportunity to learn about transcription, their training and resources BEFORE committing to their core courses.

 Related Work from Home Jobs:

 - Transcribe Anywhere Reviews: Interviews with 2 Graduates

 - Qkids Review: 3 Teacher interviews where they discuss their experience teaching English online

 - 11 Legitimate Work from Home Jobs for Stay at Home Parents

 - How to be a Successful Scopist: Training and Tools you need to know